windows7lover/homepage/index.md

 ## Current Position
-I am a research Scientist at Samsung SAIL Montreal, at Mila, headed by [Simon Lacoste-Julien](http://www.iro.umontreal.ca/~slacoste/).
+I am a Research Scientist at Samsung SAIL Montreal, at Mila, headed by [Simon Lacoste-Julien](http://www.iro.umontreal.ca/~slacoste/), and also an [Adjunct Professor at DIRO](https://diro.umontreal.ca/english/departement-directory/visiting-scholarsadjunct-professors/professor/in/in35916/sg/Damien%20Scieur/).
 I focus my research on optimization for machine learning, especially accelerated and adaptive methods.
 I work closely with researchers from Montreal and McGill Universities.

 ---